Frequently Asked Questions About 529 Plans

 Any investment may impact a student's eligibility for need-based financial aid.
 Financial aid treatment of investments changes through the years so it is impossible to know how assets will be treated in the future.
 In addition, it is uncertain as to how much or what types of financial aid will be available to families in the future.

-Where can I find more information on qualified tuition programs?
+Where can I find more information on 529 plans?

 Many mutual fund company websites offer information on education savings programs they offer.
-Individuals seeking additional information may want to visit the website for the U.S. Securities and Exchange Commission, College Savings Plans Network, or Independent 529 Plan sites.
+Individuals seeking additional information may want to visit the U.S. Securities and Exchange Commission, Internal Revenue Service, or College Savings Plans Network websites.